0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/credential/credential-wallet.md

 ## Find Credentials with Query with findByQuery() method

-This method lets you find credentials using Iden3protocol's query language.
+This method lets you find credentials using Iden3 protocol's query language.

 ```typescript
 findByQuery(query: ProofQuery): Promise<W3CCredential[]>;